Official websites use .gov

 C

-The chapter of the Bankruptcy Code providing for reorganization of municipalities (which includes cities and towns, as well as villages, counties, taxing districts, municipal utilities, and school districts).
+The chapter of the Bankruptcy Code providing for the adjustment of eligible municipalities’ debts (eligible municipalities may include cities and towns, as well as villages, counties, taxing districts, municipal utilities, school districts, and other subdivisions of a state).

-The chapter of the Bankruptcy Code providing for adjustment of debts of a "family farmer," or a "family fisherman" as those terms are defined in the Bankruptcy Code.
+The chapter of the Bankruptcy Code providing for adjustment of debts of a "family farmer" or "family fisherman," as the terms are defined in the Bankruptcy Code.

-The chapter of the Bankruptcy Code providing for adjustment of debts of an individual with regular income.
-(Chapter 13 allows a debtor to keep property and pay debts over time, usually three to five years.)
+The chapter of the Bankruptcy Code providing for the adjustment of debts of an individual with regular income based on a court-approved plan.
+(Chapter 13 allows a debtor to keep certain property and pay debts over time, usually three to five years, as dictated by the plan.)

-The chapter of the Bankruptcy Code dealing with cases of cross-border insolvency.
+The chapter of the Bankruptcy Code dealing with international insolvency cases.

 claim

-A creditor's assertion of a right to payment from the debtor or the debtor's property.
+A creditor's right to payment from a debtor or the debtor's property.

 confirmation